 On a tiny sliver of land between a country road and a pretty Berkshire lake, a tired little fishing cottage was filled with childhood memories for our client.
 His father had bought the place in the 1970s, as a place to bring his suburban N.Y. family for swimming, fishing and catching fireflies.
-Built before zoning laws, 1920s, the cottage sat just about two feet from the water — you could open a window and drop a fishing into the pristine Becket lake.
+Built before zoning laws, in the 1920s, the cottage sat just about two feet from the water — you could open a window and drop a fishing line into the pristine lake.

 As a parent, our client wanted to make similar memories for his own children.
 Although he owns a larger home of his own across the lake, he wanted to bring the old fishing camp back to life for family and visitors.

 The challenge: The cottage would need to be torn down, leaving a foundation of just 600 square feet on 1/15th of an acre.
 With today’s zoning, we could never build so close to the water, so our client asked our design team to help.